40843245/IDE/IDE/Eclipse/tutorial/settings/properties/How to set Java build path in Eclipse?.md

 As shown in Fig.2, after step 3, by default, you will see the option "Java build path" in Properties (a window with title which starts with "Properties").

+step 5:

+After settings, don't forget to click "Apply and Close" button.

+step 6:

+Also don't forget to refresh the project (since in Eclipse it may NOT update and apply settings to project immediately).

+For more details, see "How to refresh in Eclipse?":
 ## settings of Java Build path
 In libraries tab (Libraries), they can be editted for Module path (Modulepath) and Class path (ClassPath).